cafernandezlo/es_github_cafernandezlo/_pages/about.md

 social: true
 ---

-Assistant Professor at the University of A Coruña (UDC).
+Assistant Professor and vice dean of computing resources of the Faculty of Computer Science at the University of A Coruña (UDC).
 I obtained my PhD in computer science in 2014 from UDC and in 2020 a MSc in Bioinformatics from the Open University of Catalonia and the University of Barcelona.
 During my PhD, I was also a visiting student at the University of Parma (supervisor: Dr.
 Stefano Cagnoni) and University of Bristol (supervisor: Dr. Colin Campbell).
 Before joining the UDC in